sarthak1gupta/Cyber-Forensic-Tool---Blockchain-Integrated-Evidence-Management-System/README.md

 ## 📝 License

-This project is licensed under the MIT License - see LICENSE file for details.
+This project is licensed under the GNU License - see LICENSE file for details.

----

-## 👥 Authors

-- Your Name - Initial work - [YourGitHub](https://github.com/yourusername)

 ---